Hrishikesh332/Video2Game/README.md

 <h1 align="center">Video2Game</h1>

-**Video2Game** is an application which takes educational videos (like lectures, tutorials, or any type of the explainer videos) and transforms them into interactive games.
+**Video2Game** is an application which takes educational videos or Learning associated (like lectures, tutorials, or any type of the explainer videos) and transforms them into interactive games.
 Leveraging **TwelveLabs** for video understanding and **SambaNova** for code game generation, this project bridges passive video learning with immersive, game based experiences.

 ---